ARSSDC Logo

 Only entries from registered teams are eligible to advance in the Competition.

 Submit proposals in the English language, single-sided on paper, with a 40-page limit.
-Submit paper and, for archive purposes, a PDF of your work.
-Copies of each proposal must be received no later than August 10, 2011.
+Submit a PDF of your work.
+Copies of each proposal must be received no later than October 30, 2016.

 This is a preliminary Request for Proposal (RFP).
 Your proposal is expected to include all of the items identified in the Statement of Work.
 Proposals must meet more detailed requirements described in the Final RFP, which will be sent to each team that submits a completed Registration Form.
 You must register to receive the complete and final RFP.